 More Free Crochet Baby Blanket Patterns

-You might like to check out some of my other popular baby blanket patterns
+You might like to check out some of my other free crochet patterns for baby blankets

 My blanket is 24in x 30in approximately, but you can make a smaller or larger blanket by chaining a shorter or longer foundation chain.
 I have given the stitch multiple in the pattern so you can make any size you like.
 The yarn I used is a beautiful soft blend from King Cole called Paradise Beaches, and is perfect for baby crochet.
 You can get the yarn in lovely colours, so you will have plenty to choose from!
 Find your local stockists here

-The instructions to make the Lace Shells Crochet Baby Blanket are further down the page, or you can purchase an inexpensive PDF copy of the pattern.
+If you want to learn how to crochet a baby blanket with this lovely lace shell stitch, the instructions are further down the page, or you can purchase an inexpensive PDF copy of the pattern.
 Your support is always appreciated and it helps me provide more free patterns!